 As the system contains a second derivative of the states, an extended state should be used, which contains the first derivative of the states as well.
 Therefore, the state equation has to be adapted to this new state vector.

-result [sympy array object] the state equation for each element in self.states input\diffs [boolean] also return the differentiated versions of the inputs, default: false.
+result [sympy array object] the state equation for each element in self.states create\variables (input\diffs: bool = False)